The Plaster of Thought-Walls (Translated)

 Announcement!
 Announcement!!

-Today, in the dim twilight moments before this grey evening, at the Batigar bookstore in Chittagong, a foreign coffee celebration has been arranged through the financial generosity of Brother Rimel.
-He has informed this humble one that even if his bank balance suffers a slight reduction due to your gracious presence, he shall consider himself most fortunate.
+Today, in the dim twilight moments before this overcast evening, a coffee celebration of foreign origin has been arranged at Batighar bookstore in Chittagong through the financial generosity of brother Rimel.
+He has informed this humble soul that even if your gracious presence causes some reduction in his bank balance, he shall consider himself supremely fortunate.

-had you forgiven me by your own virtue, the flexible skin on this poor younger brother’s back would have remained safe.
+had you shown mercy through your own virtue, the flexible skin on this poor younger brother’s back would have remained safe.
 Hehe……..)

 11 February 2014

-There are two contradictory feelings in the human heart: when someone falls into misfortune, everyone shows them sympathy.
-But if they can somehow overcome that misfortune, then we feel a kind of disappointment again.
-Perhaps it’s putting it too strongly,
+There are two contradictory impulses in the human heart: when someone falls into misfortune, everyone offers sympathy.
+But if they somehow manage to overcome that misfortune, then we feel a kind of disappointment again.
+Perhaps this is putting it too strongly,

 but we almost want to push them back into that misfortune and watch.
-Thus, unbeknownst to us, a kind of hostility develops in our minds toward them, even if indirectly.
+Thus, unknowingly, a kind of hostility toward them develops in our minds, even if indirectly.

 12 February 2014

-What did I just witness?
-The umpire looks just like my beloved!
-Got the biggest decision completely wrong!
+What did I just see?
+The umpire seems to be like my beloved!
+Got the biggest decision wrong!

 13 February 2014